Jypear/tocketry/README.md

 ## What is it?

-Tocketry is a fork of the project Rocketry created by [Miksus](https://github.com/Miksus)
+Tocketry is a fork of the project Tocketry created by [Miksus](https://github.com/Miksus)

 Tocketry is a modern statement-based scheduling framework for Python.
 It is simple, clean and extensive.
 It is suitable for small and big projects.

-Tocketry aims to be a lighter version of Rocketry without the need for pydantic as a dependency
+Tocketry aims to be a lighter version of Tocketry without the need for pydantic as a dependency

 This is how it looks like: